MikenzieAlasca/F21-1010/lab/lab-05/Lab-05.raw.md

+## Part 3

-3. Use the supplied main program that imports the functions from 1,2 and calls them in order to produce the amino acid sequence.
+Use the supplied main program (link below) that imports the functions from Part 1 and Part 2 and calls them in order to produce the amino acid sequence.

 Expected Output: